alperade/farm-stack-bonjuur-app/README.md

 ## To-do
 - Add name and apt number to model
-- More than 3 bedrooms page
+- Create a page for sign up for updates (if address is not serviced)
-- Based on room count input, we recommend keep + page
+- Logged in + paid page